 The SOR-CMCI shall be stored in the non-volatile memory of the ME together with the SUPI from the USIM.
 The ME shall not delete the SOR-CMCI when the UE is switched off.
 The ME shall delete the SOR-CMCI when a new USIM is inserted.

-The MS shall be able to handle at least:
+The UE shall be able to handle at least:

 - 4 SOR-CMCI rules for PDU session attribute type criterion DNN of the PDU session;